keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 I always hoped there'd be something worthwhile that made it to the trash heap, but the best I found was a non-functioning boom-box.

-{% assign tweet-text = "People have a lot of junk they seriously don't need" %}
+> Lesson 5: {% include tweet-link.html tweet-text="People have a lot of junk they seriously don't need" %}

-> Lesson 5: {% include tweet-link.html %}

 After a couple weeks, we were about halfway done with the first row of doors.